 As described above, the baseline maps of occupied habitat versus the HCP project footprint maps were examined to quantify the area of potential effects from mitigation and restoration activities as required in Item M (1a and 2a).
 This included a system-wide assessment of net disturbance and net benefit.
-The focus was on quantifying the direct impacts (removal of non-native vegetation, removal of sediment, permanent placement of equipment, etc.) via areal coverage of activity, but temporary disturbance from slightly elevated turbidity and increased foot traffic were also described.
+The focus was on quantifying the direct impacts via areal coverage of activity, but temporary disturbance from slightly elevated turbidity and increased foot traffic were also described.

 Table 3 shows the Net Disturbance calculation which is simply the sum of all project impact area that is overlaying baseline occupied habitat for a given covered species per system.
-As shown in Table 3, only the fountain darter in the Comal System had a net disturbance when considering the project footprints overlaid on occupied habitat.
-The net disturbance was 3.3% of the total occupied habitat for this species.
-As shown in Table 2, there were no project footprints that overlapped with any of the occupied habitat for the endangered Comal invertebrates.
-Additionally, for the subterranean species, there was no project impacts noted that directly affected spring orifices that could have resulted into changes to subterranean habitat.
+As shown in Table 3, the Fountain Darter and all 3-invertebrate species in the Comal System had a net disturbance when considering the project footprints overlaid on occupied surface habitat.
+The Fountain Darter had approximately 2% of its total occupied habitat disturbed whereas each Comal invertebrate was less than 1% (Table 3) in the Comal system.